usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Only Dust Remains_, by Backxwash
+- _LIKE A DRAGON 8 ORIGINAL SOUNDTRACK_, by SEGA SOUND TEAM
 - _卵_, by betcover!!
 - _Žaltys_, by Raphael Roginski
-- _Only Dust Remains_, by Backxwash
 - _Discipline_, by King Crimson
 - _Dos Moons_, by Dos Monos